georgevreilly/georgevreilly.github.io/content/__drafts/WordleFinder.rst

 The letters of each guess are colored Green, Yellow, or Black (dark-gray).

-* A Green letter 🟩 means that the letter is *correct*:
+* A Green letter 🟩 means that the letter is **correct**:
   ``N`` is the final letter of the answer.
-* A Yellow letter 🟨 means that the letter is *present* elsewhere in the answer.
+* A Yellow letter 🟨 means that the letter is **present** *elsewhere* in the answer.
   There is a ``C`` in the answer;
-  it's not at positions 1 or 4, but it is correct at position 2.
+  it's not in columns 1 or 4, but it is correct in column 2.
   Likewise, an ``E`` is present in the answer;
-  it's not at position 5, but it's correct at position 3.
+  it's not in column 5, but it's correct in column 3.
-* A Black letter ⬛ is *absent* from the answer: there is no ``J``, ``U``, ``D``, ``G``,
+* A Black letter ⬛ is **absent** from the answer: there is no ``J``, ``U``, ``D``, ``G``,
   ``H``, ``S``, ``T``,
   ``W``, ``R``, or ``K``